ablaom/MachineLearningInJulia2020/README.md

 &#128679;

+Static version of the tutorials: [tutorials.md](tutorials.md)

 ## About the tutorials

-These tutorials were prepared for use in a 3.5 hour online workshop at JuliaCon2020.
+These tutorials were prepared for use in a 3 1/2 hour online workshop at JuliaCon2020.
 Their main aim is to introuduce the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/) machine learning toolbox to working data scientists.